jamescookie/quartz-monitor/README.md

 This plugin is a fork of the [quartz-monitor](https://grails.org/plugin/quartz-monitor) plugin and supports the Grails [Quartz](https://plugins.grails.org/plugin/quartz) and Grails [Schwartz](https://plugins.grails.org/plugin/schwartz) plugins.

+Thanks to James Cook (jamescookie) and all other developers who developed Quartz Monitor.

 It allows you to view and administer all your Quartz job services in the web-ui.

 ## Prerequisites